U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 Before You Leave

-2. Determine which test (Physical Presence or Bona Fide Residence) you’re likely to meet
+2. Determine which FEIE test (Physical Presence or Bona Fide Residence) you are likely to meet based on your program length

-3. Set up a system for tracking your time abroad
+3. Set up a system for tracking your days abroad vs. in the U.S. (a simple spreadsheet or calendar app works)

-4. Gather documentation for any scholarships or financial aid
+4. Gather documentation for any scholarships or financial aid, separating tuition from living expense portions

 During Your First Year Abroad

-2. Track your days in foreign countries vs. the U.S.
+2. Track your physical presence days carefully (including U.S. visits)

 Filing Your First Return